 My typical workday

 The reason for weather being relevant for an energy company like DC is mainly the increasing amount of renewable energy production in many countries.
-For example: During a windy and sunny day in Germany, 50% of the power needed in the country may be produced by wind turbines and solar panels.
+For example: During a windy and sunny day in Germany, almost all of the power needed in the country may be produced by wind turbines and solar panels.
 In this case, a precise forecast of wind and sun will add a lot of value to the optimisation of the power production.
 My job is to improve the forecasts we already have in-house and to forecast if and when these forecasts may be completely off.

 The best part of my job